nickzhums/app-templates-springboot-microservices-on-ARO/.github/GITHUB_ACTIONS_CONFIG.md

     + AZURE_SUBSCRIPTION - Located in the Service Principal

-    + Also, make sure that you update the "CLUSTER_RG" String....it needs your Subcription ID!!!!
+    + Then make sure that you update the "CLUSTER_RG" String....it needs your Subcription ID!!!!

+    + Also, make sure that you copy your ".kube/config" file into the "file.crt" located in the infa/aro-bicep/modules folder.

 ### Required Parameter Definitions